xriss/djon/readme.md

 whitespace or punctuation, so "NULLL" will never be recognized as the keyword NULL followed by an extra 'L'

-Note that the string "True" parses correctly as a single boolean value since our strings are C style and have an explicit 0x00 terminating them and 0x00 is one of the terminator characters we check for.
+Note that the string "True" parsed as DJON will correctly be a single boolean value since our strings are C style and have an explicit 0x00 terminating them and 0x00 is one of the terminator characters we check for.

 Objects / Arrays